Progressive Supranuclear Palsy & Atypical Parkinsonism Center of Excellence

 Our Interdisciplinary Approach to PSP and Atypical Parkinsonism

 We have developed a model of excellence in care, research, and education for PSP and atypical parkinsonism.
-To achieve our goals, we’ve established a world-class, interdisciplinary “concierge service” for every new and returning patient at our Center with PSP or an atypical Parkinsonian disorder.
-Patients undergo evaluation using a digital gait and balance mat, which helps clinicians track disease progression and aids researchers in studying gait-related issues that often lead to falls in these conditions.
+To achieve our goals, we’ve established a world-class, multidisciplinary clinic at our Center for both new and returning patients who suffer from PSP or Atypical Parkinsonian disorder.
+Patients and their families have access to a full range of multi- or interdisciplinary services in one location, including:

 Patients and their families have access to a full range of interdisciplinary services in one location, including: